-- Do not attempt to tow this vehicle from the front with sling type towing equipment.
-Damage to the front fascia will result. - If the transmission is not operative or if the vehicle is to be towed more than 30 mi (48 km). then the only approved method of towing is with a flat-bed truck.
-Damage to the transmission may result. - Do not tow the vehicle from the rear.
+• Do not attempt to tow this vehicle from the front with sling type towing equipment.
+Damage to the front fascia will result.

+- If the transmission is not operative or if the vehicle is to be towed more than 15 miles (24 km), then the only approved method of towing is with a flatbed truck.
+Otherwise, damage to the transmission may result. - Do not tow the vehicle from the rear.
 Damage to the rear sheet metal and fascia will occur. - Do not push or tow this vehicle with another vehicle as damage to the bumper fascia and transmission may result.